azorya/KafkaNotes/cmak.md

     ls /apps/cmak
     [kafka-manager]

-Please note that now we have a new zookeeper node _kafka-manager_ created (by CMAK application) under our previously created _cmak_.
+Now we have a new zookeeper node _kafka-manager_ created (by CMAK application) under our previously created _cmak_.

 Now we have our application running.
 To use it we have to start a web browser (firefox for example) and connenct to the port _9000_.

 The _cmak_ is not without some minor glitches though.
-For example some of the changes you made is not immediately visible and one has to go "back and forth" on the links.
+For example some of the changes made are not immediately visible and one has to go "back and forth" on the links.
 The previous version had some problems with _consumer groups_.
 It "remembered" them long after they were gone.
 Consider this tool as a helper only, the command line tools provide more reliable information.